Sweet, spicy, and completely addicting, you will seriously love these Slow Cooker Korean Beef Tacos. Plus they couldn't be easier to make!

-- Sandwiches: Think of this like a Korean style pulled beef sandwich.
+- Sandwiches: Think of this like a Korean-style pulled beef sandwich.
 Grab some tender rolls, pile on the beef, and top with slaw and Sriracha.
 Instead of pickles, use kimchi.

-- Salads: Adding a topping like these crockpot Korean beef to a salad makes it so much more than a bowl of green.
+- Salads: Adding a topping like this crockpot Korean beef to a salad makes it so much more than a bowl of green.
 Since the beef is really moist and saucy, I like to a shredded coleslaw mix as the base for the salad and then add things like fresh cucumbers, edamame, pineapple, cilantro, and bean sprouts.

 Quick Asian Slaw Recipe